 Topics: DSH Reimbursement, Medicare DSH Reimbursement, uncompensated care, Compliance, Industry Updates, S-10, regulations, proposed rule, healthcare finance, worksheet s-10

 On January 23, 2015, Michael Newell, SCA’s President, authored a blog article entitled 340B meets S-10, which can be found HERE.
-The impetus for this article was report published by the Alliance for Integrity and Reform of 340B (AIR340B).
+The impetus for this article was a report published by the Alliance for Integrity and Reform of 340B (AIR340B).
 In this article, the authors concluded that 340B hospitals appear to provide only a minimal amount of charity care thus calling into question whether or not Congress’ intentions for the 340B program are being met.
 The data used to reach this conclusion was derived from the Medicare Cost Report, CMS-2552-10, S-10 – the very data that CMS currently uses as the basis to allocate the uncompensated care pool for the Medicare DSH/uncompensated care program.

 Topics: uncompensated care, 340B, S-10, worksheet s-10